myakhlaqi/Konkoor_recommandation/README.md

 You need to install latest version of *nodejs* on your local system.

 ### Installing
+Befor installing edit the 'src/database/configs.js' file and replace your firebase database info to save your data.

 All things you need to install is to run this command.